 BIFMA is the Business and Institutional Furniture Manufacturer's Association.
 The mission of this nonprofit organization is to create voluntary standards that promote safe working environments.
 Since its inception, BIFMA has become the industry leader in developing standards that ensure product performance and buyer confidence.
 Products with BIFMA recognition have clout because they tend to offer outstanding:

 To determine if office furniture meets the combined standards of ANSI and BIFMA, it’s put through a series of tests to determine how safe, functional and sustainable it may or may not be.
-These tests seem pretty mundane, but when you think of the thousands of repetitions a product component goes through, they make sense.
+These tests seem pretty mundane, but when you consider the thousands of daily uses and the need for strict office furniture safety standards, they become essential.

 An ergonomic office chair, for example, will be evaluated on: